 Description: Gbieh.dll is not essential for Windows and will often cause problems.
 Gbieh.dll is located in a subfolder of "C:\Program Files" (typically C:\WINDOWS\Downloaded Program Files\).

 This .dll file is a Browser Helper Object (BHO) that runs automatically every time you start your web browser.
 BHOs are not stopped by personal firewalls, because they are identified by the firewall as part of the browser itself.
 BHOs are often used by adware and spyware.
 IDs used by this BHO include C41A1C0E-EA6C-11D4-B1B8-444553540000.
 The program is not visible.
 The gbieh.dll file is not a Windows system file.
 The gbieh.dll file is certified by a trustworthy company.
-It is a Verisign signed file.
-It is able to monitor web browsers.
 Gbieh.dll is able to record keyboard and mouse inputs, manipulate other programs and monitor applications.
-Therefore the technical security rating is 44% dangerous, however you should also read the user reviews.
+Therefore the technical security rating is 47% dangerous, however you should also read the user reviews.

 Recommended: Identify gbieh.dll related errors

-If gbieh.dll is located in a subfolder of C:\Windows, the security rating is 44% dangerous.
-The file size is 228,392 bytes (28% of all occurrences), 226,344 bytes and 19 more variants.
+If gbieh.dll is located in a subfolder of C:\Windows, the security rating is 57% dangerous.
+The file size is 228,392 bytes (25% of all occurrences), 148,480 bytes and 4 more variants.
 The program is not visible.
-The file is not a Windows core file.
-It is able to change the behavior of, or monitor Internet Explorer.
-Gbieh.dll is a Verisign signed file.
-The file has a digital signature.
+The gbieh.dll file is not a Windows core file.
 Gbieh.dll is able to record keyboard and mouse inputs and manipulate other programs.

 External information from Tony Klein: